saridemir/foylesoft-core-nuget/Foylesoft-Core-Nuget/build.md

 - analyze dependencies of external nuget using dotnet list
 - ensure nuspec is updated with right numbers
-- use dotnet pack <>.csproj -IncludeReferencedAssemblies
+- use dotnet pack FoyleSoft.AzureCoreNuget.csproj -IncludeReferencedAssemblies